AG7GN/networking/hamwan-arden-home-README.md

 		set firewall name HAMWAN_LOCAL rule 10 state related enable set interfaces ethernet eth4 firewall local HAMWAN_LOCAL

 1. Why no firewall rules on our Home LAN interface?
 You can add some if you like.
 Generally, we trust the Home LAN.
 By default, in the absence of any rules we create, all traffic is allowed.
-We have rules on our 3 WAN interfaces: ISP on `eth0`, AREDN on `eth1` and HAMWAN on `eth4` that prevents unsolicited inbound traffic from untrusted networks.
+We have rules on our 3 WAN interfaces: ISP on `eth0`, AREDN WAN on `eth1` and HAMWAN on `eth4` that prevents unsolicited inbound traffic from untrusted networks.
 Likewise, we don't allow any unsolicited traffic from the AREDN LAN port.

 	Your level of paranoia dictates whether you want to add more rules and perhaps some logging.

+### (Optional) Add firewall rules to your HamWAN router

+If you use the default configuration provided by HamWAN support, it will have the minimum configuration needed to NAT and provide Internet access.
+There are no firewall rules to protect the HamWAN router itself.
+Here's a set of rules that provide an increased level of security for your HamWAN router.

+1. SSH to your HamWAN router.

+	- Create an address list containing all possible HamWAN IP addresses.
+Enter these commands:

+			/ip firewall address-list
+			add address=44.12.6.0/24 comment=HamWAN list=HamWAN
+			add address=44.12.7.0/24 comment=HamWAN list=HamWAN
+			add address=44.12.9.0/24 comment=HamWAN list=HamWAN
+			add address=44.12.96.0/22 comment=HamWAN list=HamWAN
+			add address=44.135.180.0/24 comment=HamWAN list=HamWAN
+			add address=44.135.219.0/24 comment=HamWAN list=HamWAN
+			add address=44.24.131.0/24 comment=HamWAN list=HamWAN
+			add address=44.24.221.0/24 comment=HamWAN list=HamWAN
+			add address=44.24.240.0/20 comment=HamWAN list=HamWAN
+			add address=44.25.0.0/16 comment=HamWAN list=HamWAN
+			add address=44.26.108.0/24 comment=HamWAN list=HamWAN
+			add address=44.30.240.0/20 comment=HamWAN list=HamWAN
+			add address=44.34.128.0/21 comment=HamWAN list=HamWAN
+			add address=44.36.240.0/21 comment=HamWAN list=HamWAN

+	- Create an input chain that filters traffic destined for the HamWAN router itself:

+			/ip firewall filter
+			add action=accept chain=input comment="accept input established,related" connection-state=established,related
+			add action=drop chain=input comment="drop input invalid" connection-state=invalid
+			add action=accept chain=input comment="accept input ICMP" protocol=icmp
+			add action=accept chain=input comment="accept input from HamWAN" connection-state=new in-interface=wlan1 src-address-list=HamWAN
+			add action=drop chain=input comment="drop input not coming from LAN" in-interface=!bridgeLocal

+	- Create a forward chain that filters traffic *through* the HamWAN router.
+This includes a rule that allows for a future AREDN Tunnel Server should you want to set one up:

+			/ip firewall filter
+			add action=accept chain=forward comment="accept established,related" connection-state=established,related
+			add action=drop chain=forward comment="drop invalid" connection-state=invalid
+			add action=accept chain=forward comment="accept AREDN Tunnel Server" connection-state=new dst-port=5525 in-interface=wlan1 protocol=tcp
+			add action=drop chain=forward connection-nat-state=!dstnat connection-state=new in-interface=wlan1

+	- Add other rules to either the input of forward chain as desired.
+Note that *rule order is important!*

+	- Exit your SSH session.

+### (Optional) Create a Tunnel Server on your AREDN node

+You can enable the Tunnel Server feature on your AREDN Node, which allows other hams with AREDN nodes to connect to your node, and thereby providing access to the AREDN meshes you both are connected to.
+This procedure assumes that you'll be allowing AREDN tunnels to come in via your HamWAN connection, and not your regular ISP.

+1. Verify the DNS name of the outside interface of your HamWAN router.

+	- Normally, this is of the form:

+			wlan1.<callsign-hamwan_site>.hamwan.net
+		where *\<callsign-hamwan_site\>* is the name of your HamWan router.
+Ask the HamWAN support team if you have questions.
+Verify the name resolves to an IP address by running this command in Windows (CMD window) or Linux (in a Terminal or SSH session):

+			nslookup wlan1.<callsign-hamwan_site>.hamwan.net
+		This command should return an IP address.
+For example:

+			root@AG7GN-AR150-HOME:~# nslookup wlan1.kf7vol-lookout.hamwan.net
+			Server:	127.0.0.1
+			Address:	127.0.0.1#53

+			Name:      wlan1.kf7vol-lookout.hamwan.net
+			Address 1: 44.25.143.59
+		Make sure it returns an IP address after the `Name:`.

+1. Set up a DNAT (Port Forward) on your HamWAN router to your AREDN node

+	- SSH to your HamWAN router and enter these commands:

+			/ip firewall nat
+			add action=dst-nat chain=dstnat comment="AREDN Tunnel Server" dst-port=5525 in-interface=wlan1 protocol=tcp to-addresses=192.168.77.2 to-ports=5525
+			.. .. .. quit

+	- Configure additional firewall rules on your HamWAN router.
+See previous section "(Optional) Add Firewall Rules to your HamWAN Router" for instructions.
+	- Exit your HamWAN Router

+1. Enable the __Tunnel Server__ feature on your AREDN Node.

+	- Log in to your AREDN node's web interface
+	- Click __Tunnel Server__.
+	- If prompted, allow the node to download and install the __Tunnel Server__ software and reboot, then return to the __Tunnel Server__ configuration page when the node comes back up.

+1. Configure the __Tunnel Server__.
+	- In the __Tunnel Server__ configuration page, leave the __Tunnel Server Network__ setting as-is.
+	- In the __Tunnel Server DNS Name__ field, enter the DNS name of the outside interface of your HamWAN node (from the first step in this section).

+1. Add a __Tunnel Client__ Configuration.
+	- Enter the name of the other ham's (the tunnel client) AREDN node in the __Client__ field.
+This must match the name of the client's AREDN node EXACTLY.
+	- Create and enter a password in the __Pwd__ field.
+The client will use this password to authenticate to your __Tunnel Server__.
+	- Enter the client's name and callsign, and if desired, the email address in the __Contact Info/Comment__ field.
+	- Check the __Enabled__ box.
+	- Click the __Add__ button.
+	- Repeat these this step to add additional tunnel clients.
+	- Click __Save Changes__.

+1. Notify the Operator of the Tunnel Client
+	- Click the __envelope icon__ for the client you just made.
+This will open your email software and generate a new message with the connection details the client will need to connect to your tunnel.
+	- Fill in the client's email address in the mail message, add a suitable subject, then send the message.

-### (Optional) Connecting your AREDN Node to another AREDN Node via a Tunnel
+### (Optional) Connecting Your AREDN Node to a Tunnel Server

 You'll need to contact another AREDN user who is operating a __Tunnel Server__.
 Ask if you can connect to their tunnel server.
 If they say yes, you need to provide the name of your AREDN router to tunnel server administrator, and in turn he'll provide details you'll need to connect to his server.
 You'll be entering this information in the __Tunnel Client__ section of your AREDN router setup.

-For Whatcom County, WA EMCOMM group members, the WECG operates an AREDN Tunnel Server.
-Send your AREDN router name to w7ecg.wecg@gmail.com and request to connect to their server.

-WECG will reply with this information:
+The Tunnel Server operator will send you an email message with the following information.

 Your connection details:
 - Name: *your-node-name*